A Wyoming church planter recently asked me to write on the above question. Here is my response… I hope it encourages you in your own dark moments.

 1. The light of the Holy Spirit often reveals the dark places in our souls (brokenness, sin, etc).
 He does this so we will come to Him for healing.
 However, when the Lord shines on our dark places, we can only see the darkness, and His light seems far away.
 We experience the pain of our brokenness or sin, and we can’t discern His presence.
 Yet, He is with us, bringing us into the seemingly dark place for our healing.
 We must learn to view the pain of darkness as God’s loving hand.
 Like the pain of a tumor leading to surgery, darkness leads us to discover the sin or brokenness that God wants to heal.
 Let us pay attention to the cause of the darkness, lift up the issue to Jesus, and let Him heal us!

-Seasons of darkness continue through our lives as God is either identifying parts of our lives that need His healing, or He is taking us deeper into His love.
+Seasons of darkness continue through our lives as God may be identifying parts of our lives that need His healing, or could be taking us deeper into His love.
 Either way, learn to identify the dark times as evidence of His presence.
 Submit to God as these seasons approach.
 Invite Him in to do His healing work.
 Prayerfully expect Him to do significant things in you during these times.
 Life gets dark and extremely challenging, but God knows the glory that awaits you as you endure.
 Press on!